E3SM-Project/Omega/components/omega/doc/design/Logging.md

 ### 2.8 Desired: Output sinks

-It is desired for the OMEGA logging system to have a default destination for log messages, which is the local file system.
-Additionally, the system should be capable of transporting log messages to various output sinks such as emails or databases.
+It is desired for the OMEGA logging system to be capable of transporting log messages to various output sinks such as emails or databases.
 This functionality is crucial for ensuring the accessibility and availability of log data, enabling users to view and analyze the logs through multiple channels.

 ### 2.9 Desired: Local logging